- Registrar's Office

 Florida Residency for Tuition Purposes Guidelines

-- If student is dependent, the parent or guardian must provide proof of legal residence.
+- If a student is dependent (under age 24), the parent or guardian must provide proof of legal residence.

-At least TWO of the documents listed in the Guidelines table below must be submitted, with dates that evidence the 12-month qualifying period.
-At least one of the documents must be from Section A. (You may provide more than one document from Section A.) As some evidence is more persuasive than others, more than two may be requested.
+At least TWO of the documents listed in the Guidelines Accordion below must be submitted, with dates that evidence the 12-month qualifying period.
+At least one of the documents must be from Section A. (You may provide more than one document from Section A).
+As some evidence is more persuasive than others, more than two documents may be requested as we review your submission.
 No single piece of documentation will be considered conclusive.
 Additionally, there must be an absence of information that contradicts the applicant’s claim of residency.

 Florida Residency Guidelines: Click topic for details

 Section A/First Tier (at least 1 of the 2 documents submitted must be from this list)

 - Florida Driver license (if known to be held in another state previously, must have relinquished) OR a State of Florida identification card (if evidence of no ties to another state)

 - Florida vehicle registration

 - Proof of purchase of a permanent Florida home that is occupied as a primary residence of the claimant

 - Transcripts from a Florida high school for multiple years if the Florida high school diploma or GED was earned within last 12 months